ruby-processing/ruby-processing.github.io/_projects/projects.md

 # JRubyArt

-The natural successor to ruby-processing, for processing-3.3.7 and jruby-9.1.16.0, since version 2.0 does not require vanilla processing install.
+The natural successor to ruby-processing, equivalent processing-4.0 and jruby-9.2.11.0, since version 2.0 does not require vanilla processing install.
 Executable `k9`.
 Can work without jruby install (using jruby-complete.jar).
 Features a --watch (-w) mode, where sketch will reload on saved changes.
 Supports `bare` sketches (like vanilla processing)

 # propane